 The manufacturing and engineering sector is growing both locally and nationally, and is a government priority area.

-There is currently a skills gap in the market for manufacturing technicians and engineers.
+There is currently a skills gap in the market for machinists and CNC programmers.

-Salaries for qualified technicians can range from £25-£35K depending on the industry role, and £30-£40K for Engineers.
+Salaries within machining and advanced manufacturing can range from £25-£35K depending on the industry role, and £30-£40K for Engineers.

-This programme covers the fundamental skills and knowledge common to all engineering practices, but is particularly geared towards developing skills to work towards a career as a manufacturing technician/engineer.
+This programme covers the fundamental skills and knowledge common to all machining engineering practices, but is particularly geared towards developing skills to work towards a career as a machining, design and cnc programming

 This programme enables learners to acquire engineering competencies in realistic, sheltered and controlled environment workshops.
 This will then enable a safe progression into the workplace / employment.